marpple/rune/docs/tutorial/enable.md

 }
 ```

-Now, `BallView` moves horizontally after being rendered on the screen and gets deleted when clicked.
-Let's add a `count` to the `Ball` and slightly modify the `canRemove` implementation.
+Now, after being drawn on the screen, the `BallView` moves horizontally back and forth, and can be removed upon clicking.
+Let's slightly modify the implementation of `canRemove` by adding a `count` to `Ball`.

 ```typescript
 export type Ball = {